vizui/designpatterns/docs/content/patterns/foundation/colors.md

     </div>
 </div>

+&nbsp;

 [/pattern]
 [pattern]
 ### Full brand palette

 This is the full USPTO color palette.
-Only the handful above are frequently used in UI elements.
+However, many of these are rarely used for UI elements.

 <div class="pl-palette">
     <div class="pl-palette-color">
         <div class="pl-palette-preview" style="background-color: #643335;"></div>